evgenyneu/evgenii.com/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-3.md

 * In [the first part](/blog/testing-activity-in-android-studio-tutorial-part-1/) we learned how to create a new project, add a test configuration and run the tests.

-* In [the second part](/blog/testing-activity-in-android-studio-tutorial-part-2/) we created our first test.
+* In [the second part](/blog/testing-activity-in-android-studio-tutorial-part-2/) we created our first test method `testGreet`.

-Now we will write remaining tests and build the app in the process.
+Now we will add some logic to out test and build the app in the process.

 ### How we build the app